R-value (insulation): R-value definition

 Absolute thermal resistance, $R$, quantifies the temperature difference per unit of heat flow rate needed to sustain one unit of heat flow rate.
 Confusion sometimes arises because some publications use the term thermal resistance for the temperature difference per unit of heat flux, but other publications use the term thermal resistance for the temperature difference per unit of heat flow rate.
 Further confusion arises because some publications use the character R to denote the temperature difference per unit of heat flux, but other publications use the character R to denote the temperature difference per unit of heat flow rate.
 This article uses the term absolute thermal resistance for the temperature difference per unit of heat flow rate and uses the term R-value for the temperature difference per unit of heat flux.

-In any event, the greater the R-value, the greater the resistance, and so the better the thermal insulating properties of the barrier.
+The greater the R-value, the greater the resistance, and so the better the thermal insulating properties of the barrier.
 R-values are used in describing the effectiveness of insulating material and in analysis of heat flow across assemblies (such as walls, roofs, and windows) under steady-state conditions.
 Heat flow through a barrier is driven by temperature difference between two sides of the barrier, and the R-value quantifies how effectively the object resists this drive: The temperature difference divided by the R-value and then multiplied by the exposed surface area of the barrier gives the total rate of heat flow through the barrier, as measured in watts or in BTUs per hour.